 AML Customer Screening: Fintechs Vs Banks

-The approach taken by these next-generation players involves doing more with less and identifying the most efficient ways of doing business.
+Next-gen companies have pioneered modern, more nuanced strategies to help uncover risk and have had great results.
+FinTech customer screening involves doing more with less and identifying the most efficient ways of doing business.

-The expression ‘Straight Through Processing’ is not a new one, however it has become the accepted ‘norm’ to the current generation of fintech players in this space.
+The expression ‘Straight Through Processing’ is not a new one, however it has become the accepted ‘norm’ to the current generation of FinTech players in this space.
 The traditional banks are looking to keep pace with the young upstarts who are doing a nice job of shaking up the industry for the benefit of many.
-From the customer’s perspective, opening a bank account shouldn’t be difficult if they have nothing to hide and the fintechs are proving this point rather well – good luck to them I say!
+From the customer’s perspective, opening a bank account shouldn’t be difficult if they have nothing to hide and the FinTechs are proving this point rather well – good luck to them I say!

-The differences in the approach to screening are particularly relevant when considering the target customer bases of banks and fintechs.
+The differences in the approach to screening are particularly relevant when considering the target customer bases of banks and FinTechs.
 The latter would appear to be happy – for now at least – to concentrate on the less financially complicated markets of personal bank accounts and those for small and medium-sized enterprises.
-Retail customers, by their very nature, pose a reduced risk of money laundering and a ‘cost effective’ approach can be employed.
+Retail customers, by their very nature, pose a reduced risk of money laundering and a ‘cost-effective’ approach can be employed.

 If you know what you are doing, you can determine quite quickly what ‘normal’ looks like for your new customers but also what is considered ‘standard’ for the majority of your customer base.
-Consequently, fintechs can look their regulator in the eye when expressing concerns around transactions, or patterns, that are considered suspicious.
+Consequently, FinTechs can look their regulator in the eye when expressing concerns around transactions, or patterns, that are considered suspicious.
 This is nothing new to established banks – they’ve been doing this sort of thing for years – but have they been doing it ‘right’?
-There have been well publicised cases in the media recently of fintechs raising concerns around the activities of some of their clients and taking appropriate actions to freeze accounts but seemingly being criticised for doing the right thing and then having to justify themselves.
+There have been well-publicised cases in the media recently of FinTechs raising concerns around the activities of some of their clients and taking appropriate actions to freeze accounts but seemingly being criticised for doing the right thing and then having to justify themselves.

-It’s no secret that the volume of Suspicious Activity Reports (SARs) submitted has risen recently, no doubt due in part to the ‘culture of fear’ that exists in the industry, however the amount of charges brought by the authorities as a result has not kept pace.
-Can the establishment learn something else from fintechs in this regard?
+It’s no secret that the volume of Suspicious Activity Reports (SARs) submitted has risen recently, no doubt due in part to the ‘culture of fear’ that exists in the industry, however the amount of charges brought by the authorities, as a result, has not kept pace.
+Can the establishment learn something else from FinTechs in this regard?

-The price of getting it wrong
+The Price of Getting it Wrong

-Could the increase in SARs with little change in authoritative actions be down to the fact that people are getting better at spotting possible instances of financial crime and the authorities are under-resourced?
+Could the increase in SARs with little change in authoritative actions be due to the fact that people are getting better at spotting possible instances of financial crime and the authorities are under-resourced?
 Quite possibly.
 Maybe it’s down to the fact that people who are raising SARs are simply doing it because they fear the consequences of not doing it?